0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

 \subsection{Contributions}

-As far as we know, this is the first paper that processes \eqref{SAAP} with 0/1 constraints directly and provides some theoretical guarantees as well as a viable numerical algorithm.
-The main contributions of this paper are summarized as follows.
+To the best of our knowledge, this is the first paper to directly address \eqref{SAAP} with 0/1 constraints and to provide thorough theoretical guarantees along with a viable numerical algorithm.
+The main contributions of this paper are threefold.